dmegkos/ticketing_platform/README.md

 # HelpDesk Ticketing System

-A simple Help Desk Ticketing system built using Flask.
+A Help Desk Ticketing system built using Flask.
 This system allows employees to report issues, and support staff to manage and address those issues.

 ## Features